-Results management includes communicating the results of anti-doping tests to National Governing Bodies (NGBs), and presenting cases before the National Anti-Doping Panel (NADP), in respect of athletes and/or Athlete Support Personnel (ASP) charged with committing an Anti-Doping Rule Violation (ADRV).
-In total, there are 10 ADRVs under the 2015 World Anti-Doping Code, which can be split into two distinct categories: analytical ADRVs and non-analytical ADRVs.
+Results management includes communicating the results of anti-doping tests to national governing bodies (NGBs), and presenting cases before the National Anti-Doping Panel (NADP), in respect of individuals charged with committing an ADRV.
+In total, there are 11 ADRVs under the 2021 World Anti-Doping Code, which can be split into two distinct categories: analytical ADRVs and non-analytical ADRVs.

-After a sample is provided by an athlete, the Doping Control Officer (DCO) will send the samples to a World Anti-Doping Agency (WADA) accredited laboratory, maintaining a secure chain of custody.
+After a Sample is provided by an Athlete, the Doping Control Officer (DCO) will send the Samples to a World Anti-Doping Agency (WADA) accredited laboratory, maintaining a secure chain of custody.

-On arrival at the laboratory, the A-sample is analysed and the B-sample frozen.
+On arrival at the laboratory, the A Sample is analysed and the B Sample frozen.
 There are three possible outcomes following sample analysis;

-an Atypical Finding
+An Atypical Finding

-an Adverse Analytical Finding
+An Adverse Analytical Finding

-Some prohibited substances can also be produced naturally by the body.
-In certain circumstances the presence of such substances (or others identified by WADA) in the A-sample may result in the laboratory reporting an Atypical Finding.
+Some Prohibited Substances can also be produced naturally by the body.
+In certain circumstances the presence of such substances (or others identified by WADA) in the A Sample may result in the laboratory reporting an Atypical Finding.

 Review of Atypical Finding

-Upon receipt of an A-Sample Atypical Finding, UKAD will determine whether:
+Upon receipt of an A Sample Atypical Finding, UKAD will determine whether:

-a Therapeutic Use Exemption (TUE) has been granted
+A Therapeutic Use Exemption (TUE) has been granted

-there has been a departure from the International Standard for Testing and Investigations or International Standard for Laboratories that may have caused the Atypical Finding
+There has been a departure from the International Standard for Testing and Investigations or International Standard for Laboratories that may have caused the Atypical Finding

-Typically, we will not notify the athlete of an Atypical Finding until we have completed the investigation and decided whether to bring the Atypical Finding forward as an Adverse Analytical Finding
+Typically, we will not notify the Athlete of an Atypical Finding until we have completed the investigation and decided whether to bring the Atypical Finding forward as an Adverse Analytical Finding.

-On conclusion of the further investigation, we will advise the athlete as to whether or not there is evidence of the administration of a prohibited substance and/or method.
+On conclusion of the further investigation, we will advise the Athlete as to whether or not there is evidence of the administration of a Prohibited Substance and/or Method.

 If there is no evidence, then no further action will be taken.
 If there is evidence of administration, UKAD will report the Atypical Finding as an Adverse Analytical Finding.